-After you apply for your new balance transfer card, you can discover if you’ve been approved within minutes.
+After you apply for your new balance transfer card, you’ll usually find out if you’ve been approved right away.
 If you aren’t notified of your approval right away, you may have to wait for an email from the credit card company.
 Learning that your credit card application is “pending” or “under review” can be nerve-wracking, but be patient—in most cases, you’ll hear back from your credit issuer within a few days.

-4. Transfer a balance to the new credit card
+2. Transfer the balance to the new credit card

-Once your application for your balance transfer credit card is approved, it’s time to transfer the balance.
+Transferring a balance is fairly simple.
 While each credit card issuer’s balance transfer process is slightly different, in most cases you’ll be able to transfer your balances either over the phone or online.

-Now it’s time to put that 0 percent APR introductory offer to good use.
-Having some time to pay down your debt without any interest being charged puts you in a great position to eliminate your debt at a brisk rate.
+It’s important to ensure you can put the 0 percent APR introductory offer to good use to pay down your debt.
+Before you apply, create a debt payoff plan.
 The more money you can put toward your transferred balance each month, the faster you’ll get out of debt.
-Remember that each dollar you pay during your 0 percent APR period has a bigger impact since 100 percent of it goes toward the balance you owe, not interest payments.
+Remember that each dollar you pay during your 0 percent APR period has a bigger impact, since 100 percent of it goes toward the balance you owe, not interest payments.

-Take a look at your monthly budget in comparison to your salary—money going out versus money going in—and identify any areas where you can reduce spending, at least temporarily.
+Take a look at your monthly budget and identify any areas where you can reduce spending, at least temporarily.
 Controlling your spending will enable you to get a handle on your current debt, all while developing healthy money habits to help you avoid getting into debt again in the future.

 The bottom line